 Of course if you don’t know where to start I’d highly recommend checking out my newest ebook, Processed Free.
 It’s the guide to help you learn about real toxic food and, better yet, how to switch over to the good stuff without stress and worry.
 Learn more here.

 Just a friendly reminder, any step in the right direction is better than doing nothing at all.
-Slow and steady progress is the key to long lasting changes.
+Slow and steady progress is the key to long lasting changes toward a non-toxic kitchen.
 Start with one step, break it down into doable actions, proceed forward and then remember to look back and see how far you’ve come!

 What do you think?
-What would you add to making your kitchen toxic free?
+What would you add to making your kitchen non-toxic?